 - Twitter Card Validator

-- W3C Markup Validation Service — recommended for theme template HTML compliance check.
+- W3C Markup Validation Service — recommended to check your theme templates for HTML markup issues.

 - Google PageSpeed Insights — recommended for general site / webpage health check (results influence SEO ranking).

 - Google's Search Engine Optimization (SEO) Starter Guide — essential reading to understand Google SEO ranking factors.